Cranberry Sauce with Apples

 In my family, Thanksgiving is all about traditions.
 The turkey goes in the oven, not in a barrel for deep-frying.
 We do not add gorgonzola, pears, and walnuts to our stuffing.
 Our potatoes are mashed, not roasted.
 And our dinner rolls are the ones Grandma used to make.

 So when it comes to cranberry sauce, there isn’t a whole lot of wiggle room.
 It must still look and mostly taste like cranberry sauce.
 But I can get away with adding apples!
-Apples add an element of surprise without upsetting anyone, and apples mixed with cranberries somehow makes a lot of sense.
+Apples add an element of surprise without upsetting anyone, and apples mixed with cranberries somehow make a lot of sense.

 Recipe ingredients